zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 The [numeric string grammar](https://tc39.es/ecma262/#sec-tonumber-applied-to-the-string-type) describes how Strings are translated into numeric values.

+Each grammar is defined as a context-free grammar, consisting of a set of production rules.

-The grammars use slighlty different notations: the syntactic grammar uses `LeftHandSideSymbol :` whereas the lexical grammar and the RegExp grammar use `LeftHandSideSymbol ::` and the numeric string grammar uses `LeftHandSideSymbol :::`.
+The grammars use slighlty different notation: the syntactic grammar uses `LeftHandSideSymbol :` whereas the lexical grammar and the RegExp grammar use `LeftHandSideSymbol ::` and the numeric string grammar uses `LeftHandSideSymbol :::`.

 Next we'll look into the lexical grammar and the syntactic grammar in more detail.